berndruecker/oreilly-training-process-automation/demo/worker-java/README.md

 # External Task Worker / Java

+* Requirements:
+  * Java >= 8
+  * Maven

 * Download/clone the code in this folder.

-* You might need to adjust the external topic name in the file `Worker.cs`.
+* You might need to adjust the external topic name in the file `Worker.java`.
 In the demo code it is `celebrate`.
-* If you use the managed Camunda instane you need to adjust the URL for Camunda in the file `Worker.cs`.
+* If you use the managed Camunda instane you need to adjust the URL for Camunda in the file `Worker.java`.

 * Run the worker: